Ethan23p/agent-dashboard/_context/project_contents.md

     def __init__(self, model: Model, agent_app: "AgentApp"):
         self.model = model
         self.agent_app = agent_app
+        # Get the first (default) agent without knowing its name
+        # For now, we'll use the direct agent access since we only have one agent
+        # This can be enhanced later when we support multiple agents
         self.agent = agent_app.agent

     async def process_user_input(self, user_input: str):